Sabine Klamroth

-Sabine Klamroth (born August 10, 1933 in Halberstadt) is a German lawyer and author.
+Sabine Klamroth (10 August 1933 – 7 July 2025) was a German lawyer and author.
 Sabine Klamroth studied languages and law in Heidelberg, Berlin and Munich.
 She worked for a long time as a lawyer in Heidelberg and served as the editor-in-chief of various legal journals.
 Her famous book "Erst wenn der Mond bei Seckbachs steht"(Only when the moon is at Seckbachs) was destroyed during the Third Reich but published and internationally recognized in 2006.

+Klamroth died on 7 July 2025, at the age of 91.